Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Skillwire Programs [1¤ each]

 - **Language**—You can read and speak a specific language.
 Most tend towards the formal and correct and obviously come from a program unless you are willing to pay extra for an up-to-date colloquialized version.
-- **Specialty**—These programs have everything you need to know about a specific topic such herbs, or military history. +2 to {{Overcome Obstacle}} and {{Create Advantage}} actions involving that specialty.
+- **Specialty**—These programs have everything you need to know about a specific topic such herbs, or military history. +2 to {{overcome}} and {{create}} actions involving that specialty.
-- **Pilot**—Contains the skills for pilot a specific type of vehicle. +2 to {{Overcome Obstacle}} for this specific model.
+- **Pilot**—Contains the skills for pilot a specific type of vehicle. +2 to {{overcome}} for this specific model.
 - **Kung Fu**—An {encyclopedic knowledge of Kung Fu moves} looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is.
-Without cyberbody +2 for {{Overcome Obstacle}} relating to Kung Fu. {With cyberbody} Kung Fu style Fight skill set to 2.
+Without cyberbody +2 for {{overcome}} relating to Kung Fu. {With cyberbody} Kung Fu style Fight skill set to 2.
 If you already have a fight skill

 ##### Alternate Skillwire [1¤]